DominikStiller/ptinsight/README.md

 # Event-Driven Architecture

 This is the repository for the bachelor's thesis project of Dominik Stiller (dominik.stiller@hpe.com).
+Meeting notes, presentations and formalia can be found in [this repo](https://github.dxc.com/bgloss/dhbw-eda).

 Goal of the project is the setup of an example application based on an event-driven architecture to gain experience with this technology.

+## Repository Structure
+* `ansible`: Ansible roles for common platforms and applications (e.g., Java, Python, Flink)
+* `litreview`: A review of literature for EDA and CPE in smart cities
+* `playground`: Testing ground for different platforms and applications
+    * `1_vagrant-ansible`: Setup of an EC2 instance with an httpd using Vagrant and Ansible
+    * `2_terraform-ansible`: Setup of an EC2 instance with an httpd using Terraform and Ansible
+    * `3_flink-singlenode`: Flink application with input from MQTT and output to Kafka and AWS Lambda
+    * `4_cep`: Simulation and Flink application with CEP that communicate via MQTT
+* `tools`: Useful scripts
+    * `mqtt-replay`: Recording and replay of MQTT messages
+    * `terraform-inventory`: Dynamically generate Ansible inventory from Terraform state

 ## Development Environment Setup